 A biopsy is the removal of a small amount of tissue for examination under a microscope.
-Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease; see below).
-The type of biopsy performed will depend on the location of the cancer.
-Learn more about what to expect when having a biopsy.
+Other tests can suggest that cancer is present, but only the examination of a biopsy specimen by a pathologist can make a definite diagnosis.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+Careful evaluation and testing of the tumor tissue removed during a biopsy can sometimes give clues to where the tumor began.

 Evaluation by a pathologist

 Medical history.
 The doctor will ask detailed questions about previous illnesses, surgeries, and medications.
-The doctors can help more if they also know as much information as possible about smoking history, drug use, previous moles or benign (noncancerous) tumors, and any exposure to radiation, asbestos, or other known dangerous chemicals.
-A complete family medical history of may also provide your doctor with important clues, especially if one or more siblings, parents, or grandparents have had breast, ovarian, or colorectal cancer.
+Doctors are able to help more if they also know as much information as possible about smoking history, drug use, previous moles or benign (noncancerous) tumors, and any exposure to radiation, asbestos, or other chemicals known to be dangerous.
+A complete family medical history may also give your doctor important clues, especially if 1 or more siblings, parents, or grandparents have had certain cancers, such as breast, ovarian, or colorectal cancers.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A small amount of a radioactive substance is injected into a patient’s body and absorbed by the tissues or organs being studied.
-This substance gives off energy that is detected by a scanner, which produces the images.
-In some parts of the body, especially the brain and spinal column, MRI provides more information than the CT scan.
-In addition, women with cancer in the axillary lymph nodes (under the arm) should have a breast MRI scan, since this test can sometimes find a small breast cancer that cannot be seen on a mammogram (x-ray of the breast; see below).
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.
+In most situations, an MRI scan provides the same type of information as described above for the CT scan.
+However, in some parts of the body, especially the brain and spinal column, MRI provides more information than CT scans.
+In addition, women with cancer in the axillary lymph nodes, located under the arm, should have a breast MRI, since this test can sometimes find a small breast cancer that cannot be seen on a mammogram (see below).

 Mammogram.
-Women may receive a mammogram, especially if they have cancer in the axillary lymph nodes or other areas that might suggest metastatic breast cancer (for example, fluid around the lungs or cancer that has spread to the bone).
+Women should have a mammogram if they have cancer in the axillary lymph nodes or in other areas that might suggest metastatic breast cancer, such as cancer in the bone, or fluid around the lungs.